ramblingsofadev/docs/validation.md

 <h3 id="custom-constraints">Custom Constraints</h3>

-Creating a custom constraint is simple - just implement `IConstraint`.
+Let's say you want a custom constraint that enforces the max length of a string.
+Easy - just implement `IConstraint`.

 ```php
 use Aphiria\Validation\Constraints\IConstraint;